 At Segment, we’re constantly looking for new ways to help our customers.
 Our core mission is to simplify how you collect, unify, and act on customer data – by adding brand-new integrations like Google BigQuery, for instance, or providing expert insights on building your marketing stack for 2017.
 But we also do plenty of helping in our day to day, when our thousands of customers reach out to us looking for help and advice.

-It’s almost 2017, and our new year’s resolution is to make our modern marketing stack as innovative as possible.
 Here at Segment, our marketing team takes a twofold approach to planning for the future.
 We foster a strong data-driven culture which helps keep everyone aligned around common information and goals.
 And we use that data to experiment with improving our targeted marketing and customer experience.